JunL6/market-place/README.md

 - Stripe for payment testing

 (back-end)
-- Node.js for lambda function (serverless)
+- Node.js for lambda function (serverless function for processing Stripe payment)
 - S3 for image storage